 Separation & Divorce Discourse: The Art of Co-Parenting

-Divorce inevitably brings up a wide range of emotions for everyone in a family system.
+Separation & Divorce inevitably bring up a wide range of emotions for everyone in a family system.
 Grief, anger, guilt, sadness, and confusion are all par for the course with this difficult and life-changing decision.

 The dissolution of a marriage with children is even more and complicated emotionally harrowing.
 The separation of a couple with children requires ongoing contact with one another for the purposes of co-parenting, which can sometimes feel daunting.